-OM&A tracking procedures do not fully lend themselves to the approach contemplated management of broad, but discrete functional areas such as customer care, finance, regulatory, safety, IT, HR or legal.
-That is, on the basis of the areas of discrete responsibility and type of departmental expenditures, rather than the (often crossfunctional) activities or programs that the utility at large undertakes.
-In this way, for areas with multiple activities, financial plans are presented at their highest level on the basis of the type of the expenditure (e.g., payroll), rather than the program that those expenditures correlate to (e.g., work program execution).
-In a number of cases, although a department tracks its financial plan on an RC basis, they may also break down and track certain line items on the basis of files or activities.
-For example, maintenance programs that may require resources from several departments to complete the activities have separate work orders that field employees use to charge their time.
-This approach helps
+At Toronto Hydro, OM&A plans are generally presented on a operating department or 15 "Responsibility Centre" (RC) basis, whereby each RC is tied to the operational 16 management of broad, but discrete functional areas such as customer care, finance, 17 regulatory, safety, IT, HR or legal.
+That is, on the basis of the areas of discrete 18 responsibility and type of departmental expenditures, rather than the (often cross-19 functional) activities or programs that the utility at large undertakes.
+In this way, for 20 areas with multiple activities, financial plans are presented at their highest level on the 21 basis of the type of the expenditure (e.g., payroll), rather than the program that those 22 expenditures correlate to (e.g., work program execution).
+In a number of cases, although 23 a department tracks its financial plan on an RC basis, they may also break down and track 24 certain line items on the basis of files or activities.
+For example, maintenance programs 25 that may require resources from several departments to complete the activities have 26 separate work orders that field employees use to charge their time.
+This approach helps 27 to track and manage the costs associated with the maintenance programs consistently across the utility and track year-over-year variances.